flurry/unity-flurry-sdk/README.md

 **Note**: `FlurryUnityApplication.java` is now bundled in the `aar` format.
 Please manually remove `FlurryUnityApplication.java` imported by the previous release from the `Assets/Plugins/Android` folder.

-- To improve analytics identities, please see [Manual Flurry Android SDK Integration](https://developer.yahoo.com/flurry/docs/integrateflurry/android-manual/) for adding Google Play Services library in your app by including `play-services-base` and `play-services-ads` libraries.
+- To improve analytics identities, please see [Manual Flurry Android SDK Integration](https://developer.yahoo.com/flurry/docs/integrateflurry/android-manual/) for adding Google Play Services library in your app by including `play-services-ads-identifier` libraries.
 - **Flurry Push**</br>
   In order to use [Flurry Push](https://developer.yahoo.com/flurry/docs/push/) for [Android](https://developer.yahoo.com/flurry/docs/push/integration/android/), please follow the additional steps below:
   1. Follow [Set up a Firebase Cloud Messaging client app with Unity](https://firebase.google.com/docs/cloud-messaging/unity/client).
 Complete to the 5th step for importing Firebase SDK.
 There should be a file `google-services.json` in your project's `Android` folder now.
 You do not need to provide any setup codes here.